preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/features/index.rst

 Features - Tenant
 =====================

 All available Features for the Tenant is listed here and can be activated, deactivated and updated when needed.

+Exactly what is available can differ depending on how the Tenant is set up.
 Here's an example:

 .. image:: features-tenant-new9.png

-Exactly what is available can differ depending on how the Tenant is set up.

 System
 **********
 + **Enable Custom System Email**: As it states, this feature must be activated if Custom System Email functionality is needed in the tenant.
 + **Web Content Managament file storage**: When activated, the option "Copy documents locally" becomes available in the settings for the Realated Links block.
 Documents that are locally accessible are versioned together with the page and can be accessed by users without a SharePoint license.
-+ **Teamwork provisioning using application context**: If you want users to be able to create Microsoft 365 Groups through Omnia templates only, activate this feature.
++ **Teamwork provisioning using application context**: If you want users to only be able to create Microsoft 365 Groups through Omnia templates, activate this feature.
 Note that additional settings needs to be made, to make sure Microsoft 365 Group can not be created any other way.
 More information about how to do this will be added here soon.
 In the mean time, more information can be found on this Microsoft page: https://docs.microsoft.com/en-us/microsoft-365/solutions/manage-creation-of-groups?view=o365-worldwide

 Default configuration
 ******************************